-While your standard egg noodles are high in carbs and will surely throw you off your keto diet, egg noodles are carb-free and just as satisfying.
+While your regular egg noodles are high in carbs and will surely throw you off your keto diet, egg noodles are carb-free and just as satisfying.
 All while delivering an abundance of high-quality protein, vitamins, minerals, and good fats.

 They also contain smaller amounts of calcium, iron, zinc, potassium, folate, vitamin E, and plenty more, so keep ‘em around!

 This noodle replacement has a very similar texture to homemade egg noodles.
-While they aren’t quite gluten free, they contain zero carbs and only require three main ingredients to make: cream cheese, eggs, and wheat gluten.
+While they aren’t quite gluten-free, they contain zero carbs and only require three main ingredients to make: cream cheese, eggs, and wheat gluten.

 You can omit this last ingredient, but it helps add texture to your noodles.